You are at the top of the page

 Throughout history, the Tower has also been a visible symbol of awe and fear.
 Kings and queens imprisoned their rivals and enemies within its walls.
 The stories of prisoners, rich and poor, still haunt the Tower.

-In the 1070s, William the Conqueror, fresh from his victory but nervous of rebellion, began to build a massive stone fortress in London to defend and proclaim his royal power.
-Nothing like it had ever been seen in England before.
+The Tower of London was built in the 1070s by William the Conqueror.
+Fresh from his victory but nervous of rebellion, William I (known as 'the Conqueror') began to build this massive stone fortress to defend and proclaim his royal power.
+It took around 20 years to build.

-The Tower took around 20 years to build.
 Masons arrived from Normandy, bringing with them stone from Caen in France.
 Most of the actual labour was provided by Englishmen.

 The fortress expands